Temple 101: The Student Success Center

 First things first.
 Sometimes it’s not so much the course material that you need help with, but rather the tools you use to absorb it.
 If you’ve ever had difficulty studying, managing time or getting organized, you may want to look into the Student Success Center’s academic coaching.

-When you fill out the interest form and get paired with a peer coach, you can schedule weekly 25-30 minute appointments to discuss your academic concerns.
-This service is useful for students at any point of their academic career who are looking to further develop their academic success skills, whether you’re new to college coursework, prepping for upper-level courses or could simply use an adjustment to your habits.
+When you fill out the interest form and get paired with a peer coach, you can schedule weekly 25-minute appointments to discuss your academic concerns.
+This service is a secret weapon for students who are looking to further develop their academic success skills at any and all points in their academic career, whether you’re new to college coursework, prepping for upper-level courses or could simply use an adjustment to your habits.

 Buon giorno: language tutoring and conversation partners

 Whether you’re learning English, Spanish, Mandarin, ASL or any number of other languages, the language tutoring and conversation partner service has someone for you to talk to.
+And yes, they have tutors for every language offered at Temple!
 Not only are you able to access formal language tutoring, but the tutors also double as conversation partners, which are just that: peers who you can speak informally with in your language of choice.
+Not to mention that speaking with a conversation partner is one of the most effective ways to learn a new language!

 So, can I work there?

 You absolutely can, and it’s a great opportunity!
 Because the Student Success Center’s support is entirely peer-based, student employees are what makes the center so helpful.
-For undergraduates, positions are available as academic coaches, language tutors, conversation partners, office assistants, PASS leaders, STEM tutors, writing tutors and social media and event coordinators.
-There are also plenty of opportunities for graduate students
+Positions are available as academic coaches, language tutors, conversation partners, office assistants, PASS leaders, STEM tutors and writing tutors.